 The following assumptions were used in valuing the liabilities and benefits under the Plan.
 All actuarial assumptions are prescribed by Minnesota Statutes, the Legislative Commission on Pensions and Retirement (LCPR), or the Board of Trustees.
 These parties are responsible for selecting the assumptions used for this valuation.
-The assumptions prescribed are based on the last experience study, dated February 2012, prepared by a former actuary and an economic assumption review dated September 11, 2014.
+The assumptions prescribed are based on the last experience study, dated February 2012, prepared by a former actuary and a review of inflation and investment return assumptions, dated September 11, 2014.

 The Allowance for Combined Service Annuity was also based on a recommendation by a former actuary.
 We are unable to judge the reasonableness of this assumption without performing a substantial amount of additional work beyond the scope of the assignment.
+We note that the LCPR has recently completed a review of this assumption.
+This review recommended changes to this assumption, expected to be effective at a future date.

-Investment return 8.00% per annum

-Benefit increases after retirement 2.5% per annum.
+Investment return 8.00% per annum.
+Benefit increases after retirement 2.50% per annum.
 Salary increases Reported salary at valuation date increased according to the rate table, to current fiscal year and annually for each future year.
 Prior fiscal year salary is annualized for members with less than one year of service earned during the year.
 Inflation 2.75% per year.
 Payroll growth 3.50% per year.

-Mortality rates

-Healthy Pre-retirement RP-2000 employee generational mortality table projected with mortality improvement scale AA, white collar adjustment.
+Mortality rates Healthy Pre-retirement RP-2000 employee generational mortality table projected with mortality improvement scale AA, white collar adjustment.
 Healthy Post-retirement RP-2000 annuitant generational mortality table projected with mortality improvement scale AA, white collar adjustment.
 The RP-2000 employee mortality table as published by the Society of Actuaries (SOA) contains mortality rates for ages 15 to 70 and the annuitant mortality table contains mortality rates for ages 50 to 95.
 We have applied the annuitant mortality table for active members beyond age 70 until the assumed retirement age and the employee mortality table for annuitants younger than age 50.
 Disabled RP-2000 disabled mortality table.
 Retirement Members retiring from active status are assumed to retire according to the age related rates shown in the rate table.
 Members who have attained the highest assumed retirement age are assumed to retire in one year.
 Withdrawal Select and Ultimate rates based on actual experience.
-Ultimate rates after the third

-year are shown in rate table.
-Select rates in the first three years are:

-Year Select Withdrawal Rates
+Ultimate rates after the third year are shown in rate table.
+Select rates in the first three years are: Year Select Withdrawal Rates

-1 25%

-2 20%

-3 15%